Everything You Need to Know to Plan Your Trip to the Tennis US Open!

 How does the Tournament Work?

-On which Date Should I Go?
+On Which Date Should I Go?

 Where Should I Sit?

 You can buy a reserved seat for Arthur Ashe, Louis Armstrong, or Grandstand Stadiums.
-Although all the tickets will get you admission to the side courts, the grounds, and the general admission areas of the Louis Armstrong and Grandstand Stadiums, you can only enter Arthur Ashe stadium with seats explicitly bought for it.
+Although all the tickets will get you admission to the side courts, the grounds, and the general admission areas of the Louis Armstrong and Grandstand Stadiums, you can only enter Arthur Ashe Stadium with seats explicitly bought for it.

-As expected, tickets to Arthur Ashe stadium are the most expensive.
+As expected, tickets to Arthur Ashe Stadium are the most expensive.
 Grounds tickets are also available early in the tournament.
 They allow you into the general admission areas and are a great way to see the games, even if you can’t afford to spend a lot.
 Sit on the south side of Arthur Ashe (around section 240) if you would like to avoid the sun for a more extended period.

 Where to sit at the US Open Tennis Tournament